Does Smoking Affect Life Insurance?

 Occasional tobacco use still counts as smoking for insurance purposes.
 If you've used any tobacco product in the past 12 months, you'll be classified as a smoker.

-Some insurers make exceptions for occasional cigar smokers who enjoy one or two cigars monthly, but these policies vary by company.
-Ask your insurer about their guidelines before you assume you'll qualify for nonsmoker rates.
+Some insurers make exceptions for occasional cigar smokers who enjoy one or two cigars monthly.
+Ask your insurer about their guidelines before assuming you qualify for nonsmoker rates.

 What About Marijuana Use?

-Marijuana policies vary widely among life insurance companies.
-Insurers evaluate cannabis use based on consumption method (smoking versus edibles), frequency of use, medical versus recreational purpose and state legality.
+Marijuana policies differ across life insurance companies.
+Insurers evaluate cannabis use based on consumption method (smoking versus edibles), frequency, medical versus recreational purpose and state legality.

-Regular marijuana smoking often leads to smoker classification because inhaling smoke carries similar lung-related health risks.
-Some companies offer standard rates for occasional marijuana users who consume edibles, while others apply smoker rates regardless of how you use it.
+Regular marijuana smoking results in a smoker classification because inhaling smoke creates similar lung-related health risks.
+Companies offer standard rates for occasional marijuana users who consume edibles or classify all marijuana users as smokers.

 vsDocuments icon